Alison Goate

-Alison Mary Goate is a professor of neuroscience and Director of the Loeb Center for Alzheimer's Disease at Icahn School of Medicine at Mount Sinai, New York City.
+Alison Mary Goate is the Jean C. and James W. Crystal Professor and Chair of the Department of Genetics and Genomic Sciences and Director of the Loeb Center for Alzheimer's Disease at Icahn School of Medicine at Mount Sinai.
 She was previously professor of genetics in psychiatry, professor of genetics, and professor of neurology at Washington University School of Medicine.

 The Goate Lab studies the genetics and molecular bases of Alzheimer's disease, frontotemporal dementia, and alcoholism.

 Education and early career

 After receiving her undergraduate degree in biochemistry at the University of Bristol (UK) and her graduate training at Oxford University (UK), Goate studied under Professors Theodore Puck, Professor Louis Lim and Dr. John Hardy.
 She received a Royal Society University Research Fellowship to conduct research at St. Mary's Hospital Medical School in London.

 Awards and affiliations

-She has received the Potamkin Prize from the American Academy of Neurology (1993), the Zenith Award from the Alzheimer's Association, Senior Investigator Award from the Metropolitan Life Foundation, the St. Louis Academy of Science Innovation Award, Carl and Gerty Cori Faculty Achievement Award at Washington University in St. Louis.
-(1994), and a Lifetime Achievement Award from the Alzheimer's Association (2015).
+She has received the Potamkin Prize from the American Academy of Neurology (1993), the Zenith Award from the Alzheimer's Association, Senior Investigator Award from the Metropolitan Life Foundation, the St. Louis Academy of Science Innovation Award, Carl and Gerty Cori Faculty Achievement Award at Washington University in St. Louis (1994), and a Lifetime Achievement Award from the Alzheimer's Association (2015).
 She is a fellow of the American Association for the Advancement of Science.
-She also serves on the faculty of the Hope Center for Neurological Disorders and as an elected member of the National Academy of Medicine.
+She also serves on the faculty of the Hope Center for Neurological Disorders and is an elected member of the National Academy of Medicine.
+Goate received the Rainwater Prize for Innovation in Neurodegeneration from the Rainwater Charitable Foundation in 2022.
+Goate was the first female to be awarded the Piepenbrock-DZNE Prize for Neurodegenerative disease research in 2023.